alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 # Definitions

+These definitions are drafted in respect of many examples of software commonly held to offer (or have offered) end-to-end security; these examples include:

+1. Signal Messenger

+2. WhatsApp Messenger

+3. Ricochet Messenger

+4. PGP-Encrypted Email (in limited circumstances)

-Further context for several of these definitions may also be found in the rationales section, below.
+Further context for several of these definitions can also be found in the rationales section, below.

-## Participant

-A participant is any entity - human, machine, software bot, conversation archiver, or other - and the systems that they control and use for the E2ESM software, bounded by the extent of that entity's Trusted Computing Base (TCB).

-## Conversation
+## Message

-A conversation is a sequence of one or more messages over a period of time amongst a constant or evolving set of participants.
+A "message" is information of 0 or more bits, to be communicated.

+Messages possess both plaintext "content", and also "metadata" which describes the content.

 ## Plaintext Content and Sensitive Metadata (PCASM)

-The PCASM of a message is defined as any or all of:
+The "PCASM" of a message is defined as the "plaintext content and sensitive metadata" of that message, comprising any or all of:

 ### Content PCASM

-Content PCASM is any data that can offer better than 50-50 certainty regarding the value of any given bit of the plaintext message content ("content").
+Content PCASM is any data that can offer better than 50-50 certainty regarding the value of any bit of the content.

 ### Size PCASM

 For block encryption of content, Size PCASM is the unpadded size of the content.

-For stream encryption of content, Size PCASM is currently undefined.
+For stream encryption of content, Size PCASM is currently undefined (TBD)

-For transport encryption of content, precise Size PCASM **SHOULD NOT** be observable.
+For transport encryption of content, precise Size PCASM **SHOULD NOT** be observable or inferrable.

 ### Analytic PCASM